Diocese of Charlotte: Sexual abuse cases

 In November 2019, the North Carolina Legislature passed legislation extending the statute of limitations for filing sex abuse lawsuits.
 While North Carolina had no statute of limitations for criminal sex abuse cases, it still had a statute of limitations for civil sex abuse lawsuits.

-In December 2019, the diocese placed Patrick T. Hoare, pastor at St. Matthew Catholic Church in Charlotte, on administrative leave.
-It had received an accusation that Hoare had engaged in inappropriate relations with minors before and after entering the priesthood.
-Hoare denied the charges.
-The diocese permanently removed Hoare as pastor of St. Matthew in 2020.
-Hoare appealed his removal to the Vatican Dicastery for the Clergy in Rome, but it was rejected.
-He then appealed in 2022 to a partial panel of the Apostolic Signatura in Rome, but was rejected again.
-Hoare in November 2022 made a final appeal to a full panel of the Apostolic Signatura.

 Also in December 2019, Bishop Jugis released a list of 14 priests credibly accused of sexual abuse in the diocese since 1972.
 In March 2020, the diocese added two more names to this list.
 This list did not include clergy accused of sexual abuse in territory controlled by the diocese prior to 1972; these men were named in a list titled "Western North Carolina."
 Former clergy who served in the diocese, but were accused of committing sex abuse "elsewhere", were listed separately as well.

 Yurgel case

 In 2009, Robert Yurgel, a former priest at St. Matthew's Parish, was arrested after pleading guilty to second-degree sexual offense of a minor.
-Yurgel had sexually abused a 14-year-old altar boy in 1999.
-In February 2009, Yurgel pleaded guilty to child molestation and was sentenced to seven years in state prison.
+Yurgel had sexually abused a 14-year-old in 1999.
+In February 2009, Yurgel pleaded guilty and was sentenced to seven years in state prison.
 He was dismissed from the Order of Friars Minor Capuchin and laicized in 2000.
-The victim sued Yurgel and the diocese.
-The case was settled for $1 million in damages and an additional $40,000 to pay for the victim's therapy.
+The victim's civil case was settled for $1 million.
 Yurgel was released from prison in August 2016.